How to write a post interview thank you letter

 Dear [Interviewer’s Name],

 I am grateful for the opportunity to interview at [Company Name for Job Title].
-Since I initially put in my application for this position, I was offered—and accepted—a job at another company, so I am respectfully declining this offer.
+Since I initially applied, I was offered – and accepted – a position at another company, so I am respectfully declining this offer.

 Email